sol/doctest/README.md

 - If you use properties you need to pass `--build-depends=QuickCheck` and `--build-depends=template-haskell` to `cabal repl`.

+- You likely want to reset the warning strategy for `cabal repl` with `--repl-options='-w -Wdefault'`.

 - `doctest` always uses the version of GHC it was compiled with.
 Reinstalling `doctest` with `cabal install doctest --overwrite-policy=always` before each invocation ensures that it uses the same version of GHC as is on the `PATH`.